 Marion (The Ecologist): I am interested in predicting the future of human-modified tropical landscapes and their ecosystem services under projections of global environmental changes as well as the implications of these changes for wildlife and humans.
 I use biodiversity, biophysical structure and remote sensing data.
 See also my Tropical Canopies Project and Work webpage as well as my Research Group webpage.

-Contact: Dr Marion Pfeifer, School of Biology, Newcastle University, UK, email@example.com
+Contact: Dr Marion Pfeifer, School of Natural and Environmental Sciences, Newcastle University, UK, email@example.com

 Vero (The Mathematician): I focus on predicting biodiversity patterns from fragmented landscape history using dynamic and probabilistic relational models.
 I also develop computing tools to analyse landscape configurations and their effect on species, and attempt to integrate advanced image and signal processing techniques into landscape ecology.

-Contact: Dr Veronique Lefebvre, Forest Ecology and Conservation Lab, Silwood Park Campus, Imperial College London, UK. v.lefebvre [at] imperial [.ac.uk]
+Contact: Dr Veronique Lefebvre, formerly Forest Ecology and Conservation Lab, Imperial College London, UK & now working for Flowminder Foundation, Roslagsgatan 17, SE-11355 Stockholm, Sweden

 Martin (The Programmer): I am a PhD researcher investigating the spatial and temporal dynamics of land use/land cover (LULC) change to understand which aspects of it are the most important to determine biodversity outcomesi and minimize impacts in the future.
 I have a background in community ecology research with fieldwork being done in Poland and Eastern Africa.
 In my research I regularly employ remote-sensing and biodiversity-modelling techniques and I am always interested in new ways to guide conservation efforts.